-Furthermore, many developing nations have not yet instituted significant GHG regulations, and the Paris Agreement specifically recognizes that GHG emissions will peak later in developing countries.
+Furthermore, many developing nations have not yet instituted significant GHG regulations, and the Paris Agreement specifically recognises that GHG emissions will peak later in developing countries.
 As the Intended Nationally Determined Contributions ("INDC") for developing nations under the Paris Agreement may be less stringent than for developed nations in light of different national circumstances, ArcelorMittal may be at a competitive disadvantage relative to steelmakers having more or all of their production in developing countries.
 Depending on the extent of the difference between the requirements in developed regions (such as Europe) and developing regions (such as China or the CIS), this competitive disadvantage could be severe and render production in the developed region structurally unprofitable.
 High carbon costs in combination with weakening demand, rising imports, high energy costs and high iron ore prices was one of the factors underlying the Company's decision to implement production cuts in Europe in 2019 and in the second half of 2022.
 To address the resulting competitive disadvantage compared to imports, which is expected to increase in the future absent government intervention, the Company has been advocating vis-à-vis the European Commission to introduce a CBAM to the safeguard measures on steel imports in order to ensure that imports into Europe face the same carbon costs as producers in Europe.
-In July 2021, as part of Fit for 55 (discussed above), the European Commission proposed a CBAM which will progressively phase out free allocation of CO2 emissions allowances starting in 2027.
+The CBAM has established a transition period of 1 October 2023 to 31 December 2025, during which there will be no financial obligation besides the possibility of penalties being imposed for failures to report.
+As from 2026 free allocation of CO2 emissions allowances will be progressively phased out, with no free allocation to be granted as from 2034.

-This would, if implemented, contribute to a very significant shortage in free allocation in the second trading period of Phase IV, therefore increasing the carbon costs ArcelorMittal will face.
+This would contribute to a very significant shortage in free allocation in the later years of the second trading period of Phase IV.
 This could result in the Company incurring significant additional costs to acquire emissions allowances, the purchase of which may or may not be effectively hedged in the future.
-The financial impact of any reduction or phase out of free allocations will also depend on the timing of the implementation of changes (itself dependent on political and regulatory developments), and the Company's parallel progress in decarbonization, the cost of which may also be higher than currently expected.
-In addition, the effectiveness of the CBAM proposal against carbon leakage is untested, the provisions to address circumvention risks, including resource shuffling and cost absorption seem insufficient, and no solution for exports has been considered.
-In June 2022, both the European Parliament and the Council adopted their positions on the CBAM, with the European Parliament asking for a faster phase-out of free allocation to zero by 2032 (in contrast to the European Commission's phase-out by 2035).
-The Council retained the end date of 2035 for the free allocation but with a slower reduction in the initial years and an accelerated rate of reduction toward the end of this 10-year period.
-As for the ETS proposal, negotiations have begun between the three institutions, with an agreement expected by the end of 2022.
-Nonetheless, no assurance can be given as to the timing or adoption of such proposal or its implementation.
+The financial impact will also depend on the evolution of the allowances price and the Company's parallel progress in decarbonisation, the cost of which may also be higher than currently expected.
+In addition, the effectiveness of the CBAM proposal against carbon leakage is untested, the provisions to address circumvention risks, including resource shuffling and cost absorption seem insufficient, and no solution for exports has been yet considered.
+In addition,